What is Zoladex® (goserelin)?

 - Decrease in breast size

-- Seborrhea (skin disorder which can result in inflammation and scaly skin)
+- Seborrhea (skin disorder that can cause inflammation and scaly skin)

 - Swelling in the feet and ankles (peripheral edema)

 These are not all the possible side effects of goserelin.
-Patients should talk to their doctor about what to expect with treatment with goserelin.
+Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with goserelin.

 Things to know about goserelin

-For more information, read the full prescribing information for goserelin.
+For more information, read the full prescribing information of goserelin.